 History is the most complex and most generally inclusive of the various fields of knowledge.
 Nearly every other subject can be examined from a historical perspective, and history makes use of every other division of knowledge.

 Prehistory deals with human history before most written, recorded history.
 It is divided into three periods.
 Early prehistory deals with the period of human origins.
 Middle prehistory deals with the development of modern human culture and the peopling of the world.
-Late prehistory deals with the development of civilization, agriculture, and city dwelling.
+Late prehistory deals with the development of agriculture and civilization.